weller0246/liferay-portal/modules/test/poshi/poshi-standalone/README.markdown

 ### Poshi Properties

-Poshi Properties are necessary for configuring how tests are run within a particular Poshi project, and full list of properties is available [here](https://github.com/liferay/liferay-portal/blob/master/modules/test/poshi/poshi-properties.markdown).
+Poshi properties are necessary for configuring how tests are run within a particular Poshi project, and full list of properties is available [here](https://github.com/liferay/liferay-portal/blob/master/modules/test/poshi/poshi-properties.markdown).
 Default properties can be set in [poshi.properties](poshi.properties) and custom user properties can be set in a `poshi-ext.properties` file.

 Additionally, properties can also be set as a [Gradle JVM System Property](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_system_properties).
 For example:
 ```
 ./gradlew runPoshi -Dtest.name=Liferay#Smoke
 ```

-The property load order is `poshi.properties`, then `poshi-ext.properties`, followed by Gradle JVM System properties.
+The property load order is `poshi.properties`, then `poshi-ext.properties`, followed by Gradle JVM system properties.
 Each group of properties will supersede the previous (Gradle system properties will override poshi-ext.properties, poshi-ext.properties will override poshi.properties).

 #### Essential Properties
 Property Name | Default Value | Description